 For children under 1 year, try using blended food or sauces as paint.
 You can even

-make you own whipped cream without the sugar!
+make your own whipped cream without sugar!

 • 2 or 3 small plastic bowls

 • 2 or 3 spoons

 •Various fun objects that may be lying around the house such as kitchen utensils